JamesHarrison/otdrs/README.md

 ## Usage

-`otdrs` takes one argument, the path to a SOR file.
-Its output is a single JSON root which contains the information within the SOR file.
+`otdrs` takes one positional argument, the path to a SOR file.
+Its output is a single JSON or CBOR blob which contains the information within the SOR file; flags are used to set the output path (default is stdout) or the format to output. `otdrs --help` shows the available options.

 ### Installing

-If you have Rust/Cargo installed you can install otdrs with `cargo install otdrs`.
+If you have Rust/Cargo installed you can install otdrs with `cargo install otdrs`. `otdrs` is not otherwise packaged currently.

 ## Code Quality, Conformance/Compliance